yenyang/Anarchy/Anarchy/LongDescription.md

 ## Dependencies
 Unified Icon Library
-I18n Everywhere (Soft dependency required for loading official languages other than English.)
+I18n Everywhere (Soft dependency required for loading most languages other than English.)

 ## Donations
 If you want to say thank you with a donation you can do so on Paypal.